Visiting Research Student Scheme

 - be in their second year of doctoral studies, or beyond

 - demonstrate a sufficient level of English either through an IELTS test with an average score of 6.5 (minimum 6 in any element), or through the proof of having studied in English at another university before coming to Nottingham

 One of the two references must be from the student's first supervisor, confirming that the applicant is registered as a PhD student at their home university.

-Further details including the application process can be found on the International Office website.
+Further details including the application process can be found on the international applicants website.

 Tuition fees will be charged pro rata depending on the time spent at the University of Nottingham.

 Please contact us with any enquiries regarding this scheme.